gofri/go-github-pagination/README.md

 }
 ```

+## Client Options

+The RoundTripper accepts a set of options to configure its behavior.
+The options are:

+- `WithPaginationEnabled` / `WithPaginationDisabled`: enable/disable pagination (default: enabled).
+- `WithPerPage`: Set the default `per_page` value for requests (recommended: 100).
+- `WithMaxNumOfPages`: Set the maximum number of pages to return.

+## Per-Request Options

+Use `WithOverrideConfig(opts...)` to override the configuration for a specific request (using the request context).
+Per-request configurations are especially useful if you want to enable/disable/limit pagination for specific requests.

 ## Known Limitations

 All of these may be developed in the future (some are definitly on the roadmap).